olavstoppen/connectivity/README.md

 themselves accordingly.
 It can distinguish between cellular vs WiFi connection.
 This plugin works for iOS and Android.

+This is a modified version of the plugin from the Flutter team (https://github.com/flutter/plugins/tree/master/packages/connectivity).
+We removed CoreLocation from this plugin, to be able to include it without having to ask the user for location permission.

 > Note that on Android, this does not guarantee connection to Internet.
 For instance, the app might have wifi access but it might be a VPN or a hotel WiFi with no access.